octopusengine/simple3dscanner/README.md

  example of processing<br />
   https://www.instagram.com/p/BEYRg99R7TE/?taken-by=octopusengine
 <hr />
-How to convert found a red dot to xyz coordinates?<br />
+<b>How to convert found a red dot to xyz coordinates?</b><br />
 <a>https://www.mathsisfun.com/polar-cartesian-coordinates.html</a><br />
+When we know a point in Polar Coordinates (r, θ), and we want it in Cartesian Coordinates (x,y) we solve a right triangle with a known long side and angle<br />

 <hr />
 Point cloud file xyz is simple "txt" format:<br />